Rome, Florence, Bologna

 Apply and match

 Variable.
-Tuscany, the lakes, and tourism corridors have strong English.
+Tuscany, the lakes, and tourist areas have strong English.
 Rural Umbria, Sicily, and southern Italy are more Italian-only.
-AI translation handles the gap for chat and listings.
+A translator app covers listings and chat comfortably — short, clear messages in simple English go a long way.

 August 15 is Italy's peak holiday — the entire country effectively shuts down for two weeks around it.
 Many Italians who own holiday homes travel from cities to coast/countryside, OR vice versa.
 Expect a flurry of sit availability around late July through mid-August.